Chang-Yu-Chang/rhizobia-genomics/README.md

 Scripts and minimal data for reproducing the anaylsis, tables, and figures presented in the manuscript

+"Biogeographic and genomic signatures of thermal adaptation in facultative rhizobia"

-Chang, Chang-Yu, Terrence Topping-Brown, Jazmine L. Rud, Mccall B. Calvert, Gerardo Bencosme, Linda J. Robinson, and Corlett Wood.
-2025.
-“Testing for Divergence in a Plant Symbiont across Two Natural Environmental Gradients.” bioRxiv. https://doi.org/10.1101/2025.01.14.632453.
+Chang, Chang-Yu, Terrence Topping-Brown, Jazmine L. Rud, Mccall B. Calvert, Gerardo Bencosme, and Corlett Wood.

 # Setup